 Peat and other carbon-rich soils should be protected and not be drained or disturbed by development.
 The commercial extraction of peat will only be permitted in an area suffering historic, significant damage through human activity and where the conservation value is low and restoration is impossible.

-Where peat and other carbon rich soils are present, a development proposal should assess the likely effects of development on carbon dioxide (CO2) emissions.
-Developments should aim to minimise emissions.
-The potential impact of development must be discussed at an early stage the potential impact must be discussed at an early stage of the application process, including with Scottish Natural Heritage and SEPA.
+If a development proposal is on or related to peat or carbon-rich soils the potential impact must be discussed at an early stage of the application process, including with Scottish Natural Heritage and SEPA.
 Where peat or carbon-rich soils may be affected by development a peatland management plan will be required.
 This will include, when peat is identified on site, a survey to quantify depths, condition and potential mitigation.
 It will also identify any potential impacts from development on or related to the site, including development outwith the site which may also impact on peat or carbon-rich soils due to hydrological or biodiversity connections.